 Design a Rustic Masterpiece

 This towering wedding cake has layers of vanilla cake paired with fresh berries and meringue for a light and fresh finish.
-Somehow, it pulls off a look both rustically relaxed and stunning.
+Somehow, it pulls off a look that is both rustically relaxed and stunning.

 Pay Tribute to the Locale